Soteria: Efficient Symbolic Execution as a Functional Library: : for C

 We use Cerberus~\cite{cerberus-semantics-memarian-2023} to parse C and de-sugar it into AIL, which is close to the abstract C source, but with all types checked and canonicalised.
 Much like \rusteria, \coteria is defined by recursively traversing the source AST.
 The two core functions of the engine, \myinline{eval_stmt} (evaluating a C statement) and \myinline{eval_expr} (evaluating an expression) return an \myinline{InterM.t} monad value, which is obtained by applying the state monad combinator to the \myinline{Symex.Result} monad.
 Intuitively, \myinline{InterM.t} is an SE monad where each branch may either be successful or erroneous, and where each branch carries an additional state corresponding to the C heap.
 For example, evaluating \myinline[language=C]{if} is as shown below.

-First, the guard is evaluated, obtaining the symbolic value \myinline{v}.
-C expressions evaluate to an `aggregate' value, which is either a base value (integer, float or pointer) or a structure; therefore, the guard must be cast to a symbolic boolean using \myinline{cast_aggregate_to_bool}.
-Finally, we simply call \myinline{if\%sat} to evaluate the `then' and `else' statements depending on the satisfiability of the guard.
-For comparison, the code that handles the same logic for the compiler comprises 32 LoC in Gillian-C (as of commit \texttt{8ea89b9}) and 50 LoC in \pulse (commit \texttt{adceb27}), compared to 4 LoC in \coteria.
+First, the guard \myinline{cond} is evaluated, obtaining the symbolic value \myinline{v}.
+C expressions evaluate to an `aggregate' value, which is either a base value (integer, float or pointer) or a structure; therefore, \myinline{v} must be cast to a symbolic boolean using \myinline{cast_aggregate_to_bool}.
+Finally, we call \myinline{if\%sat} to evaluate the `then' and `else' statements depending on the satisfiability of \myinline{v}.

 \paragraph{Bi-abduction and Bug Finding} We implement `fix-from-error' bi-abduction, adapting existing work~\cite{javert-20-compositional-fragososantos-2019,compositional-symbolic-execution-loow-2024,gillian-foundations-implementation-ayoun-2024} to \sot.
 The main novelty of our approach lies in formulating the transformation from standard SE to bi-abductive SE as a state monad transformer, which we distribute as part of the \sot library in the \myinline{State} module.
 We elide the details of this transformer for lack of space, though it is defined and proven in~\citewithauthor{gillian-foundations-implementation-ayoun-2024}.